zhangtuoparis13/dev-runtime-browser/readme.md

     * requireHyperty(hypertyDescriptor)
     * requireProtoStub(domain)

-    Moreover it create the App Sandbox, where the hyperties are loaded and the iframe where the core is loaded.
+    Moreover it create the ContextApp, where the hyperties are loaded and the iframe where the core is loaded.

 * context-core.js.
 It includes the runtime core (RuntimeUA, MiniBus and SandBox) and defines browser implementations of SandboxFactory, SandboxWorker and SandboxApp.
 SandboxWorker and SandboxApp are responsibles for manage communication between boundaries.

-* context-service.js It is responsible for load hyperties and protostub.
+* context-service.js It is responsible for load hyperties and protostub like ContextApp but in an isolated way.

 ###Developer view
 #### How does it work?